classicCokie/Flickr-Coding-Challenge/README.md

 This Project was created for the Flickr Coding Challenge: https://github.com/Isentia/Coding-Challenge/blob/master/Software-Engineer-Full-Stack-JavaScript-Coding-Challenge.md

-A live demo of the finished challenge can be seen here:

 While the instructions in the Challenge said, that the list should be filtered by tags, I found, that hardly any of the pictures in the stream have tags.
 Therefore my application filters for the title instead of the tag.

 ## Implementation Details